aws-samples/amazon-chime-voice-connector-automated-reports/README.md

 ### Pre-requisites
 1. Chime Voice Connector has been setup - See [Creating Amazon Chime Voice Connector](https://docs.aws.amazon.com/chime/latest/ag/create-voicecon.html)
 2. Voice Connector CDR logging is enabled.
 The corresponding S3 bucket that stores CDR log files will be referenced as the **source** S3 bucket.
+Please ensure this bucket is located in us-east-1 (N.Virginia) region.

 ## Quick Start
 The quick start guide is intended to deploy the sample application in your own AWS account using a cloud formation template.

 Quick Start Setup
 1. Sign-in to AWS or [Create an Account](https://us-west-2.console.aws.amazon.com)
 2. [Create an AWS Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).
 This will be known as the **target** S3 bucket and will be used to store enriched CDR records.
+Please make sure your bucket is located in us-east-1 region.
 3. Upload packaged code **‘pricefunction-1.0.0.jar’** provided in project root directory to your AWS Bucket.
 4. Using AWS Console, select **‘CloudFormation’** from the list of AWS Services.
 5. Choose **‘Create Stack’**.